We have put together some facts to help our customers with understanding, owning and operating trailer stages in the UK.

 Maximum length 12 meter

 Any other trailer not being an agricultural trailed appliance or a

 Most vehicles over 3500kg GVW will need a Tachograph.
 An operators licence may also be required.

-If you tow your (under 7m) trailer stage with a tow vehicle under 3500kg GVW, and the tow vehicle is not designed to carry goods ( passenger carrying 4×4 ) then because the stage is a piece of equipment and also not designed or intended to carry goods, although you will have a GTW in excess of 3500kgs you may not need to use a Tachograph.
-If the Tow vehicle is designed to carry goods (van or 4×4 pickup) or you carry goods in your trailer stage you may have to use a Tachograph.
+If you tow your (under 7m) trailer stage with a tow vehicle under 3500kg GVW, for business purposes and operate within a 100KM radius of your base, although you will have a GTW in excess of 3500kgs you may not need to use a Tachograph.
+If you exceed this 100KM radius you may have to use a Tachograph.
 In most cases you will not need an operators license but you should check with your local VOSA office.

-UK law says that all trailers up to 3500kgs, using Turntable front axles and built from 2014 now need to have powered brakes and not the overrun braking system.
-This can be Air brakes, Electrically operated brakes or Vacuum brakes.
-All of these systems can be retro fitted to tow vehicles.
-Although these larger trailers are amazingly stable on the road the European Vosa engineers decided that in a traveling jack- knife scenario the overrun braking system could become inoperative.
-The UK then decided to adopt this european directive.
+UK law says that all trailers up to 3500kgs, using Turntable front axles and built from 2014 need to have “powered brakes” and not the standard overrun braking system.
+This can be Air brakes, Electrically operated brakes.
+These systems can be retro fitted to tow vehicles or extended towing connection from and existing air brake system.

 A stage is a Temporary Structure and therefore comes under the laws of Building Control.
 This should be never taken lightly and all Health and Safety guidelines should be followed.
 Weight loadings, wind loadings and emergency plans must always be adhered to.